libxml-raku/LibXML-raku/docs/Document.md

 $doc.setExternalSubset: $dtd.clone();
 ```

+If the :validate option is passed, the document is first validated against the DTD.

 ### method removeExternalSubset

 ```raku
 method removeExternalSubset() returns LibXML::Dtd
 ```

-This method removes an external, if defined, from the document
+This method removes any external subset from the document

 *EXPERIMENTAL!*